Relational frame theory: Contextual cues and stimulus functions

-When stimulus function refer to physical properties of the stimulus, such as quantity, colour, shape, etc., they are called nonarbitrary stimulus functions.
+When stimulus function refers to physical properties of the stimulus, such as quantity, colour, shape, etc., they are called nonarbitrary stimulus functions.
 When a stimulus function refers to non-physical properties of the stimulus, such as value, they are called arbitrary stimulus functions.
 For example, a one dollar bill.
 The value of the one dollar bill is an arbitrary stimulus function, but the colour green is a nonarbitrary stimulus function of the one dollar bill.

 Arbitrarily applicable relational responding

 Arbitrarily applicable relational responding is a form of relational responding.

 Relational responding

 Relational responding is a response to one stimulus in relation to other available stimuli.
 For example, a lion who picks the largest piece of meat.
 The deer who picks the strongest male of the pack.
-In contrast if an animal would always pick the same drinking spot, it's not relational responding (it's not related to other stimuli in the sense of best/worst/larger/smaller, etc.).
+In contrast if an animal would always pick the same drinking spot, it is not relational responding (it is not related to other stimuli in the sense of best/worst/larger/smaller, etc.).
 These examples of relational responding are based on the physical properties of the stimuli.
-When relational responding is based on the physical properties of the stimuli, such as shape, size, quantity, etc., it's called nonarbitrarily relational responding (NARR).
+When relational responding is based on the physical properties of the stimuli, such as shape, size, quantity, etc., it is called nonarbitrarily relational responding (NARR).